 Set your sites skyward with CityView!
 This historic Indianapolis building, located in Kessler Meridian, opened in 1966 as the Summit House.
 At the time of its construction, this 20-story high-rise was one of the tallest buildings in the city.
 CityView on Meridian offers 166 generously sized and recently renovated apartment units on its upper 19 floors.

 Now under new management by Zinger Property Group, CityView on Meridian offers its residents unique one, two or three bedroom apartment homes that will undergo a wide variety of upgrades and updates.
-Our recent host of upgrades and renovations will incorporate the latest in luxury and style including nickel finishes, quartz counters, new custom kitchen and bathroom cabinets, new backsplash in kitchen and curved shower rods.
+Our recent host of upgrades and renovations will incorporate the latest in luxury and style including nickel finishes, quartz counters, new custom kitchen and bathroom cabinets and new backsplash in kitchen.

 CityView on Meridian is located on the southern edge of Meridian-Kessler, one of the most prosperous neighborhoods in Indianapolis.
 With easy access to 38th Street and Meridian Street, CityView on Meridian is just 10 blocks away from Butler University.
 Slightly further north is Broad Ripple, one of Indianapolis' six designated cultural districts and the most popular bar and entertainment destination in the city.
 To the south, Indianapolis' energetic downtown and Indiana University Purdue University at Indianapolis are less than ten minutes from the property.

 CityView on Meridian offers modern day sophistication while preserving the vintage charm of the surrounding Historic District.
 Our southern facing apartment homes have picturesque views of downtown Indianapolis and our northern facing apartments have a scenic view of Butler University and the Indianapolis Pyramids.
 CityView offers exclusive community and apartment amenities to provide an escape from the busy day, to include our rooftop pool, fitness center, and the peace of mind that comes with a safe and secure access to the building.

 Additionally, our area has recently been named as one of Indianapolis' Great Places 2020, a designation bound to stimulate notable new development very close to the CityView.
 Dubbed as Maple Crossing, this area already has major projects on the drawing board, to include a $32 million mixed-use development and a $6 million renovation of Tarkington Park.